Reikiryo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates through an array and calls a function to be applied to each element.
+.map iterates through an array and returns an array containing key value pairs of each iteration.

 2. What is the difference between a function and a method?

+A function exists within the global scope and can be used in any context.
+While a method exists within the local scope of an object and can only be used by refering to that object.

 3. What is closure?

+A closure is a function nested within another function and can refer to variables created in the scope of its parent function.

 4. Describe the four rules of the 'this' keyword.

+When used globaly; This refers to the window or console.
+When used in a method; This refers to the housing object.
+When used in a constructor function; this refers to the key/value pair in the new object.
+When used to call or apply; This refers to the entirety of an object and associated prototypes.

 5. Why do we need super() in an extended class?

+Extending a class is peramount to using the .call method, but instead of needing to create a new object super() takes this place and tells the constructor that it needs to be aware of the child's attributes.

 ## Project Set up